What is Critical Power and Critical Speed?

 Once CP and CS are established, we can map muscle fiber and energy system utilization across different intensities.

-• Faster than 7:42/mile: Recruiting additional glycolytic Type IIA fibers
+Threshold zone — Recruiting additional glycolytic Type IIA fibers.

-• Above Critical Speed (faster than 7:18/mile): System becomes unstable as metabolically expensive fibers come online
+Above Critical Speed — System becomes unstable as metabolically expensive fibers come online.

 Your Critical Power and Critical Speed typically occur in the 30–70 minute range of sustained effort.